 Next, install Docker.
 Portworx recommends Docker 1.12 with Device Mapper.

 Note: Portworx requires Docker to allow shared mounts.
 This is standard as of Docker 1.12.
-If you are running Docker without shared mounts, please follow the steps listed at http://docs.portworx.com/os-config-shared-mounts.html.
+If you are running Docker without shared mounts, please follow the steps listed on the Portworx shared mount propagation documentation.

 Step 3: Deploy PX with Kubernetes